How to Find OBD2 Ports in Any Vehicle (Photo Guide)

 How to Find OBD2 Ports in Any Vehicle (Step-by-Step Guide)

-The same port by which mechanics diagnose problems and how you install an OBD2 GPS tracker to monitor your car in real time.
+Every car built after 1996 hides a small but powerful secret, a 16-pin OBD2 port that connects straight to your vehicle's brain.
+That's the same port mechanics use to diagnose problems and the one you use to install an OBD2 GPS tracker to monitor your car in real time.
 Some are easy to spot.
 Others play hide-and-seek behind trim panels, fuse boxes, or under the steering wheel.

-By the end, you’ll know how to find the OBD2 port in any vehicle in under a minute and no guesswork, and no sore back.
+In the next few minutes, I'll show you exactly where to look, step by step, with examples from popular car models.
+By the end, you'll know how to find the OBD2 port in any vehicle in under a minute, with no guesswork and no sore back.

 Turn That Hidden Port Into Real Protection